 - Prove you’re ready for investment (and do so early in the software development process)

 Perfection by subtraction, a concept espoused by entrepreneur Steve Blank, reinforces the idea that what you build must, at first, focus on a single problem with a solution that appeals to early adopters—and nothing more.
 However, the tendency among most organizations is to build large sets of features to try and satisfy the individual needs of a large cross-section of users.

 That’s a “kitchen sink” philosophy that is guaranteed to cost more time and money than an MVP.
 For example, when applying MVP principles, it’s common to discover that features you first assumed were needed by all are actually not needed by any.

-Those goals include building interim products that effectively draw out useful customer feedback that drives continued development in a virtuous cycle.
-MVPs are a first step in a cost-effective process for finding scalable, repeatable business models that often elude the majority of startups.
+Those goals include building interim products that effectively draw out useful customer feedback that drives continued software development in a virtuous cycle.
+MVPs are the first step in a cost-effective process for finding scalable, repeatable business models that often elude the majority of startups.

 Kitchen Sink Thinking is Where Most Projects Die a Miserable Death